jlevy/og-equity-compensation/README.md

 - 🄳 As these companies add (or “issue”) stock, the outstanding shares goes up, and the percentage ownership of each shareholder goes down.
   This is called [**dilution**](http://www.investopedia.com/terms/d/dilution.asp).
-That’s a confusing word to most humans, but the concept is relatively simple so don’t let it freak you out:
+That’s a confusing word to most humans, but the concept is relatively simple:
   - Dilution doesn’t necessarily mean that as a shareholder you’re losing anything-usually, as a company raises money and issues stock, the hope and intention is that what you do have is worth more.